 Superior will send you a letter if a service was denied or reduced.
 If you do not agree with the decision, you may file an appeal with Superior.
-You may also ask for a fair hearing with the Texas Health and Human Services Commission (HHSC) by contacting the Superior Fair Hearings Coordinator.
+You may also ask for a fair hearing with HHSC by contacting the Superior Fair Hearings Coordinator.